Humantold | What Our Therapists Wish More People Knew About Mental Health

 Lizzie O’Leary MHC-LP

-Mental health is not a “one and done” thing.
+Mental health is not a “one-and-done” thing.
 Just like physical health, maintenance of one's mental wellness requires regular care and attention.
-This can be done any number of ways, not just through therapy.
+This can be done in any number of ways, not just through therapy.
 Just because there is no crisis, doesn't mean there's not an opportunity to grow.

 Christina Jeffrey, LMHC